dioxfile/Logic_Clock_Didatic_Tool/README.md

 * Go to the folder where the files were downloaded and run `ds_logic_clocks_mc_30.py` as administrator (e.g., click it twice). <br/>

 # How to use it?
-## IMPORTANT: To change the computer's time, you must run the application as administrator/root user.<br/>
+## IMPORTANT: To change the computer's time, you must run the application as administrator or a root user.<br/>
 ### You need to run the file with Python <br/>
 * Linux (e.g., Bash/dash prompt) <br/>
   `$ sudo ./ds_logic_clocks_mc_30.py` <br/>